projUNN: efficient method for training deep networks with unitary matrices: Projected unitary networks

 Similar to \textsc{projUNN-D}, \textsc{projUNN-T} performs learning in two steps.
 First, a gradient update $\mG$ is projected onto the tangent space using \Cref{lemma:TangentProjection}.
 Then, the orthogonal/unitary matrix is transported or rotated in the direction of the projection by application of the exponential map via the update rule \cite{lezcano2019cheap,wisdom2016full},

-where $\eta$ denotes the amount of rotation (\textit{e.g.,} learning rate).
+where $\eta$ denotes the learning rate.
 This update rule is an example of Riemannian gradient descent where we use the exponential map to transport gradient updates along the unitary/orthogonal manifold \cite{bonnabel2013stochastic}.
 Here, we transport the matrix $\mU$ along the geodesic in the direction of $\Pi_{T_\mU}(\mG)$.
 This can be related to the update of \textsc{projUNN-D} which is an example of a retraction or an approximation to the exponential map of \textsc{projUNN-T} (see \cref{app:first_order_equivalence}).

 The update rule above requires matrix exponentiation and multiplication, both costly steps which can be sped up when $\mG$ is a low rank matrix.
 Namely, to perform a rank $k$ gradient update, we obtain an equivalent runtime scaling of $O(kn^2)$ for the \textsc{projUNN-D} when $k \ll n$.